razeenr05/InfoCycle/README.md

 # InfoCycle ♻️
 ## An AI Recycle Classifier

-An AI-powered tool that identifies and classifies waste materials such as **plastic, glass, paper, and metal** using image recognition.
-The goal of **InfoCycle** is to help users determine whether an item is recyclable with just a single image.

-In the future, InfoCycle will (hopefully) be available as a **simple web app** where users can upload a photo and instantly receive a classification result.
-If not deployed as a web app, it will include a **standalone Python script (`predict.py`)** that takes an image file and outputs the detected material type and recyclability!
+InfoCycle is an AI-powered tool that identifies waste materials (plastic, glass, paper, metal, etc.) from an image and explains whether the item can be recycled.
+The latest version ships as a simple FastAPI web app so you can drag in a photo and instantly see the classification.

+## Setup
+1. Clone the repo and enter the folder:
+   `git clone https://github.com/razeenrahman/InfoCycle.git && cd InfoCycle`
+2. Create and activate a virtual environment:
+   `python -m venv .venv && source .venv/bin/activate`
+3. Install the dependencies:
+   `pip install -r requirements.txt`
+4. Launch the FastAPI server:
+   `uvicorn src.app:app --reload`
+5. Visit <http://127.0.0.1:8000>, upload an image, and the page will refresh with the predicted class.

-## Features (Planned)
+## Features
-- Classify uploaded images into material categories (plastic, paper, glass, metal, etc.)
+- Upload images via the FastAPI-powered web form and get instant predictions
-- Determine recyclability directly from an image
+- Determine recyclability directly from the detected class with helpful emoji labels
-- Fast and lightweight inference with a pre-trained model
+- Fast and lightweight inference powered by a fine-tuned ResNet-18 checkpoint
-- Option to run locally using `predict.py`
-- Future web integration with an upload based UI
-- Powered by a ResNet-18 deep learning model trained in **PyTorch**

 ## Current Progress
-- Project structure created and organized
 - Environment setup with GPU-accelerated PyTorch
-- Successfully trained a ResNet-18 classification model
+- Successfully trained a ResNet-18 classification model with PyTorch
 - Achieved **97% test accuracy** on the Garbage Classification dataset
 - Added model saving + versioned model weights
+- Deployed a simple FastAPI web app to upload images and receive classifications

 ## Future Plans
-- Add `predict.py` for quick local image testing
+- Improve the front-end experience (drag-and-drop, responsive layout)
-- Display recyclability confidence score and category breakdown
+- Display recyclability confidence scores and class probability breakdowns
-- Develop and deploy web app
+- Deploy the web app to a managed host so others can try it without setup

 ## Project Structure
 ```
 InfoCycle/
-    model/                Trained model (97% accuracy)
+    model/
-        ── infocycle_v1.pth
+        └── infocycle_v1.pth        # trained model weights
+    notebooks/
-    notebooks/            Model training and experimentation
+        └── train_model.ipynb       # training + experimentation notebook
-        ── train_model.ipynb
-    src/                  Future: predict.py and web app scripts
+    src/
+        ├── app.py                  # FastAPI routes + inference logic
+        ├── index.html              # upload UI template
+        ├── style.css               # styling for the demo site
+        ├── model_loader.py         # model + transform loader
+        └── utils.py                # recyclability + subcategory helpers
 ```